 Many turn their smartphone back into a plain phone.
-Calls and messages get to make a noise, everything else if off.
+Calls and messages get to make a noise, everything else is off.
 Further calls & messages are only allowed outside “Do Not Distrub” times.

 Coming up with reasons to message your users is simple.
-Take my site Bold Shows, to keep track of your favorite TV shows, as example.
+Imagine a site to keep track of your favorite TV shows.
 Giving it a minute of thought I can come up with a handful of reasons to ask for notification permission.
 Alert a new episode is about to air, ask you to come back after not using it for a while, inform you about schedule changes, and many more.

 This is not something I want for my users.
 It is not what I want for myself.

 Likes, upvotes, and karma are the other side of the same coin.
 They try to keep us engaged with something longer than needed or even healthy.